ablodge/amr-utils/README.md

 ## AMR Diff

 AMR Diff is a tool for comparing two files of AMRs.
-The tool is extremely useful for doing error analysis of an AMR parser, allowing users to see exactly where errors in the smatch score come from.
+The tool uses AMR-to-AMR alignment from [smatch](https://github.com/snowblink14/smatch) to find the differences between pairs of AMRs which contribute to a lower smatch score.
+AMR Diff is useful for detailed error analysis of AMR parsers.
 The display includes highlighted differences and mouse-over description text explanation of the error.

 ![amr diff example](https://github.com/ablodge/amr-utils/blob/master/amr_diff_ex.PNG)
 ### Instructions